 A horse, fast as it might be, could only travel on relatively clear roads.
 The same went for a dog team; even the best dog sleds would have issues in waist-deep snow.
 But there was one creature that ignored all temperatures, which could run full-sprint for hours on end without tiring, and most importantly, couldn’t disobey orders.

 Erin shouted happily as Toren pulled the sledge she’d built through the snow.
-The wide and long vehicle she’d constructed with the use of her [Advanced Crafting] class was six feet long and wide enough for both her and Lyonette to sit on it comfortably.
+The wide and long vehicle she’d constructed with the use of her [Advanced Crafting] Skill was six feet long and wide enough for both her and Lyonette to sit on it comfortably.

 The skis she’d mounted on the bottom allowed the sledge to speed around even in deep snow, and Toren made it all work.
-The skeleton flailed his arms wildly as he ran through the deep snow, and Erin laughed as the reigns she’d fastened to his body jingled and rang in the crisp air.
+The skeleton flailed his arms wildly as he ran through the deep snow, and Erin laughed as the reins she’d fastened to his body jingled and rang in the crisp air.

 A leather harness for her skeleton, a sled for Erin and Lyonette—and they were speeding across the winter landscape with quite commendable speed.
 In truth, Toren could only pull the sledge about as fast as Erin could jog at the best of times, but it was a pleasant ride, and most importantly, Erin was riding and not fighting through the snow.

-Erin flapped the reigns again and Toren endeavored to run faster.
+Erin flapped the reins again and Toren endeavored to run faster.
 She looked over at Lyonette and saw the girl had the same expression on her face as the Frost Faeries overhead had.
 A sort of slack-jawed stare with glazed eyes for the full effect.

 “Isn’t it great?”